-There are three other tracks offered in the online Master of Science in Nursing program.
+There are four other tracks offered in the online Master of Science in Nursing program.

 Assistant Professor of Nursing Dr. Donna Proulx, Ph.D., RN, CCRN, CSC is working to advance substance use disorders treatment for vulnerable populations.
 Her doctoral research was a qualitative inquiry titled “The Lived Experience of Postpartum Women Attending Outpatient Substance-Abuse Treatment for Opioid or Heroin Use.”
 She holds two certifications in critical care from the American Association of Critical Care Nurses (ACCN)—one in adult critical care (CCRN) and a second in adult cardiac surgery (CSC)—and is a past president of the New Hampshire Chapter of ACCN.

 Take the Next Steps

 Learn about criteria, how the admissions process works, and what you will need to apply.

 Faculty will serve as your mentors and guides.

 Prepare to advance your career with an MSN: Family Nurse Practitioner degree.